-An investment in a Northleaf Private Credit Fund is intended for longterm investors who can accept the risks associated with investing in an investment vehicle primarily focused on making investments in a portfolio of privately-negotiated credit investments for which there may be no secondary market liquidity.
+An investment in a Northleaf Private Credit Fund is intended for long-term investors who can accept the risks associated with investing in an investment vehicle primarily focused on making investments in a portfolio of privately negotiated credit investments for which there may be no secondary market liquidity.
 The success of the Northleaf Private Credit Funds depends on Northleaf's ability to identify and select appropriate investment opportunities, as well as a Northleaf Private Credit Fund's ability to make those investments.
-There can be no assurance that there will be a sufficient number of suitable investment opportunities that Northleaf will be able to identify to enable a Northleaf Private Credit Fund to invest all of the Northleaf Private Credit Fund's capital in opportunities that satisfy the Northleaf Private Credit Fund's investment objectives or that such investment opportunities will lead to completed investments by a Northleaf Private Credit Fund.
+There can be no assurance that there will be a sufficient number of suitable investment opportunities that Northleaf will be able to identify to enable a Northleaf Private Credit Fund's capital in opportunities that satisfy the Northleaf Private Credit Fund's investment objectives or that such investment opportunities will lead to completed investments by a Northleaf Private Credit Fund.